brutopolis/buxu/README.md

   ## Optimizations Advices
-  - when using a hash of something, there is a overhead associated to the time it takes to find the hash, it you have few hashes its unoticable, but might be a problem if you have a lot of hashes, in this case you can use the index directly or move the most used hashes to the start of the hashlist;
+  - when using a hash of something, there is a overhead associated to the time it takes to find the hash, it you have few hashes its unoticable, but might be a problem if you have a lot of hashes, in this case you can use the #priority function;

   - usually takes longer to delete/unuse a variable than to create one, especially if there are unused variables, but the delete overhead is just for strings, lists and functions, functions are the slower, but not that slow tho;